 Advantages of Filtered Water

 There are many reasons that filtered tap water is a good choice.
-They include:

 Disadvantages of Filtered Water